JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_aircrafts.rst

 * :code:`LALTDEF` : if .FALSE. (by default), atlitude is given in meters; if .TRUE. altitude is given in pressure (hPa)

 * :code:`NMODEL` : number of the grid model where the aircraft flies.
-If CMODEL='FIX', it may be any grid model number (forced to 1 if NMODEL not set).
+If CMODEL='FIX', it may be any grid model number (forced to 1 if NMODEL not set and only one domain).
 If CMODEL='MOB', NMODEL is forced to 1 at simulation start but will change during flight to always fly on the finest model at a given horizontal position.

 * :code:`NPOS` : number of aircraft positions that will be read in the .csv file